IMAC screen goes black unexpectedly

-I switched my screen resolution from 2560x1440 to 1920x1080 and the blackouts stopped.
+I switched my screen resolution from 2560x1440 to 1920x1080 and the blackouts stopped, again, only temporarily.
 This was a less comfortable viewing resolution so I continued to work on the problem, but it has been a good temporary help.

 A band-aid solution: a second monitor